valentin-krasontovitsch/blue-radio-shell/README.md

 - `bash`
 - `bluetoothctl`
 - `xargs`
+- `mplayer`

 The scripts (without further adjustments) must be run as sudo, as we otherwise don't have access to the bluetooth controller and what not.
+Could probably look into that, to create a user that has just the needed privileges to access the bluetooth stack.

-They've only been tested (manually) on a raspbian stretch system running on a raspberry pi zero w.
+This project has only been tested (manually) on a raspbian stretch system running on a raspberry pi zero w.

+alsa device `bluealsa`, bluez-alsa setup, ...

 TODO which packages should one install to have this running?
 Which steps taken to configure everything? is trusting necessary?